zuhao/zuhao.github.io/_posts/2013-07-27-how-to-draw-an-axis-using-plotrb.md

 ### tick_size_major

-You can also try the following if it reads more natural.
+You can try the following if it reads more natural.

 ```ruby
 axis.type(:x) do